California School Counselor Certification

 Commission on Teacher Credentialing

-If you need assistance with your School Counselor credential application, you can contact the Commission on Teacher Credentialing:
+If you need help with your application, contact the CTC directly:

 Call Center: